-- develop collaborative ties with researchers at Los Alamos National Laboratory (LANL);
+- Develop collaborative ties with researchers at Los Alamos National Laboratory (LANL).

-- formalize long-term relationships where appropriate, such as through joint appointments.
+- Formalize long-term relationships where appropriate, such as through joint appointments.

 Elements of the program

-In this document the term “research” includes a broad range of research and development activities.
+The term “research” includes a broad range of research and development activities.